Python-Monthly/pythonmonthly.github.io/content/2016_10_22_how-to-get-pelican-up-and-running.md

 `$ source venv/bin/activate`

-Now we can install Pelican and Markdown
+Now we can install all the required components for the project

-`$ pip install pelican markdown'
+`$ pip install -r requirements.txt'

 You now have everything you need to test and contribute to our site.